Capitulation of Stettin: Result

 By 3 November, between the Elbe and the Oder, the only remaining Prussian field army was led by Blücher and Lieutenant General Christian Ludwig von Winning, who relieved Saxe-Weimar.
 There also were garrisons at Magdeburg, Hameln, Nienburg, and Plassenburg.
 Winning desired to march for the port of Rostock and try to escape by sea.
 This notion was overruled by Blücher, who wanted to march the 21,000-man force east.
 He planned to join forces with Lieutenant General Karl Ludwig von Lecoq in Hanover or march on Magdeburg.
 Soult, Bernadotte, and Murat finally caught up to Blücher at the Battle of Lübeck on 6 November.

+Antoine-Jean Gros produced a noted portrait General Lasalle at the Siege of Stettin which was exhibited at the Salon of 1808 at the Louvre.